Sublattices of associahedra and permutohedra: Introduction

 Finite bounded lattices are exactly those that can be obtained, starting with the one-element lattice, by applying a finite sequence of instances of the so-called \emph{doubling construction} on closed intervals (see Freese, Je\v{z}ek, and Nation~\cite[Corollary~2.44]{FJN}).
 At the bottom of the hierarchy of bounded lattices, we can find those obtained by doubling a point (viewed as a one-element interval) in a finite Boolean lattice.
 Denote by~$\sB(m,n)$ the lattice obtained by doubling the join of~$m$ atoms in an $(m+n)$-atom Boolean lattice (cf. Section~\ref{S:Veg2}).
-We prove in Corollary~\ref{T:EmbBn01} that~$\sB(m,n)$ embeds into some associahedron if{f} $\min\set{m,n}\leq1$.
+We prove in Corollary~\ref{T:EmbBn01} that~$\sB(m,n)$ embeds into some Tamari lattice if{f} $\min\set{m,n}\leq1$.
 This settles Geyer's conjecture in the negative.

 Our proof involves the construction of an infinite collection of lattice-theoretical identities, the \emph{Gazpacho identities} (Section~\ref{S:Gazpacho}).
-We prove that every associahedron satisfies all Gazpacho identities (Theorem~\ref{T:GzpinAssoc}).
+We prove that every Tamari lattice satisfies all Gazpacho identities (Theorem~\ref{T:GzpinAssoc}).
 The simplest Gazpacho identity, \Gzp{1,1}, is renamed~\Veg{1} in Section~\ref{S:Veg1}, and we find there our first example of a finite bounded lattice that does not satisfy some Gazpacho identity (namely~\Veg{1}).
-This lattice, denoted by~$\sP_{\set{3}}(4)$ and represented on the right hand side of Figure~\ref{Fig:Cambrian}, is a retract of $\sP(4)$.
-Thus, we infer that the permutohedron $\sP(4)$ has no lattice embedding into any associahedron: it does not satisfy the identity~\Veg{1} satisfied by every associahedron.
-More generally, we introduce a family of lattices $\sP_{U}(n)$, for $U \subseteq \set{1,\ldots ,n}$, that are \emph{retracts}---with respect to the lattice operations---of the \emph{permutohedron}~$\sP(n)$ on~$n$ letters, cf. Proposition~\ref{P:PUnjoinfitsPn}.
-We establish with Proposition~\ref{P:CambCong} the identity between our lattices~$\sP_U(n)$ and Reading's \emph{Cambrian lattices of type~A} \cite{Read06}.
-In particular we characterize the Cambrian lattices of type~A as the quotients of permutohedra by their \emph{minimal \mirr\ congruences}.
+This lattice, denoted by~$\sA_{\set{3}}(4)$ and represented on the right hand side of Figure~\ref{Fig:Cambrian}, is a retract of the \emph{permutohedron}~$\sP(4)$.
+(As usual, the permutohedron~$\sP(n)$ on~$n$ letters is defined as the symmetric group of order~$n$ endowed with the weak Bruhat order.)
+Thus, we infer that the permutohedron~$\sP(4)$ has no lattice embedding into any Tamari lattice: it does not satisfy the identity~\Veg{1} satisfied by every Tamari lattice.
+More generally, we introduce a family of lattices $\sA_{U}(n)$, for $U \subseteq \set{1,\ldots ,n}$, that are \emph{retracts}---with respect to the lattice operations---of the permutohedron~$\sP(n)$, cf. Proposition~\ref{P:PUnjoinfitsPn}.
+We verify with Proposition~\ref{P:CambCong} the identity between our lattices~$\sA_U(n)$ and Reading's \emph{Cambrian lattices of type~A} \cite{Read06}.
+In particular, we characterize in Corollary~\ref{C:CambCong} the Cambrian lattices of type~A as the quotients of permutohedra by their \emph{minimal \mirr\ congruences}.